dereuromark/cakephp-tinyauth/README.md

 Ask yourself: Do you need the overhead and complexity involved with the core CakePHP ACL?
 See also my post [acl-access-control-lists-revised/](http://www.dereuromark.de/2015/01/06/acl-access-control-lists-revised/).
 If not, then this plugin could very well be your answer and a super quick solution to your auth problem :)

+But even if you don't leverage the authentication or authorization, the available AuthUserComponent and AuthUserHelper can be very useful when dealing with role based decisions in your controller or view level.

 ## Demo
 See http://sandbox3.dereuromark.de/auth-sandbox